llpeterson/security/authentication.md

 someone, you want to know you are sharing it with the right person.
-Usually, authentication protocols establish a session key at the same time, so that at the end of the protocol Alice and Bob have authenticated each other and they have a new symmetric key to use.
+Usually, authentication protocols establish a session key at the same time, so that at the end of the protocol Alice and Bob have authenticated each other and they have a new secret key to use.
 Without a new session key, the protocol would just authenticate Alice and Bob at one point in time; a session key allows them to efficiently authenticate subsequent messages.
 Generally, session key establishment